How to Replace a Toilet Flange

 Find the screws (up to four) on the outside of the flange, which will need to come out.
 Use your multi-head screwdriver fitted with the corresponding screw bit to remove the screws.

-Measure the width the outflow pipe’s mouth.
-Double-check your measurements and make note of them.
-Put the old flange into a plastic bag and head to your local hardware store, plumbing supply, or home center and buy a flange of corresponding size, type, and shape.
+Measure the width of the outflow pipe’s mouth with the tape measure and make note of them.
+Put the old flange into a plastic bag to keep for reference and either go online or head to your local hardware store, plumbing supply, or home center and buy a flange of corresponding size, type, and shape.
 Having the old flange with you allows for a head-to-head comparison.

-Once back in the bathroom, remove the rag from the outflow pipe and place it in a plastic bag for disposal.
-Fit the new flange into place over the outflow pipe.
+Once you’re back in the bathroom, remove the rag from the outflow pipe and place it in a plastic bag for proper disposal.
+Dry fit the new flange into place over the outflow pipe.
 Double-check that the new flange is flush against the floor and fitting correctly with no gaps below.

 Affix the new wax seal around the mouth by pressing firmly into place without over-handling or misshaping it.

-Replace the nuts back onto the bolts.
+- Replace the nuts back onto the bolts.
 Use your hand at first, and then tighten with the adjustable wrench to ensure the toilet won’t rock or wiggle in months to come.

 Reattach the water supply hose to the inflow valve on the toilet.
 Make sure you’ve got it affixed tightly so there’ll be no dribbles or leaks later.

 Turn the water valve back on and wait for the toilet reservoir tank to fill.
 Once full, flush it.
 Wait for the bowl to fill, then flush again.
 Do this two to three times to ensure proper function.
-If the toilet is flushing correctly, run your hand along the floor around the toilet base.
-Is the floor dry?
-Great!
-Clean up and congratulate yourself on doing the job like a pro!
+If all works well, you have successfully completed the toilet flange installation project.